AdaCore/ada-spark-rfcs/considered/rfc-non-uniform-memory-access.rst

      Host_Arr := Arr_Type (Device_Arr); -- Ok, calling copy function
   end; -- calling deallocation

-Direct references such as:
+Partial read and write are also allowed, for example:

 .. code-block:: Ada

-  Device_Arr (1) := 0;
+  Device_Arr (1) := Device_Arr (1) + 1;

-would would also be allowed.
-This would simplify development of portable code, even if there are performances consequences that would make you favor bulk copies instead.
+Note that the above code may be expensive in some models (it is for CUDA), so coding standards may provide restrictions.

 The package System.NUMA_Memory exist for Standard.Address, and is called System.NUMA_Standard.Memory.
-It can be used to provide alternat spec depending on the context.
+It can be used to provide alternative specification selected at compilation time.
 For example you could have a file for host compilation that looks like the CUDA_Memory instantiation above, and a version for the device that looks like:

 .. code-block:: Ada